openzipkin/b3-propagation/README.md

 Here are the valid sampling states.
 Note they all applied to the trace ID, not the span ID:
 * Defer: aka I don't know yet!
   * Defer is used when trace identifiers are set by a proxy, but that proxy doesn't send data to Zipkin.
 The most common use case for defering a decision is pre-provisioning trace identifiers.
+  * In all known encodings, defer is the absence of sampling state.
 * Deny: aka don't sample or don't record
   * Deny is used to achieve a probabilistic rate or to prevent certain paths (such as health checks) from generating traces.
 Where possible, instrumentation should should optimize deny such that less overhead occurs.
 * Accept: aka sample or record